mozilla/www.ccadb.org/cas/updates.md

     to also provide the URLs to the test websites.
 If the root certificate is enabled for EV treatment, then the TLS/SSL certs for the test websites must also be EV.
     * Click on the 'Edit' button in the Root Case
     * Enter the URLs to the test websites (valid, expired, and revoked)
     * Click on the 'Save' button
     * You may click on the 'Edit' and 'Save' buttons as many times as you need to get the necessary information filled in.
 13. Click on the 'Case No' to go back to the main 'Audit Case' page.
 14. Click on the 'Add Root Cert For This Audit Info' button and repeat the above steps to add as many Root Cases as needed, corresponding to the root certificates that are covered in the audit statements.
+15. Check that the information in the 'Recognized CAA Domains' and 'Problem Reporting Mechanism' fields is current and of the correct format.
+    * 'Recognized CAA Domains' should be a comma-separated list of domain names recognized in a CAA record's 'issue' and 'issuewild' property tags as permitting issuance under this root certificate.
+    * 'Problem Reporting Mechanism' should provide brief instructions for reporting suspected misissuance, private key compromise, information inaccuracy or other types of problem relating to certificates issued under this root certificate.

 Helpful Hints: